-A variety of steps can decrease Raynaud's attacks and help you feel better overall:
+A variety of steps can decrease Raynaud's attacks and help you feel better.

 - Don't smoke.
 Smoking causes skin temperature to drop by constricting blood vessels, which may lead to an attack.
-Inhaling secondhand smoke also may aggravate Raynaud's.
+Inhaling secondhand smoke also can aggravate Raynaud's.

 - Control stress.
-Because stress may trigger an attack, learning to recognize and avoid stressful situations may help control the number of attacks.
+Learning to recognize and avoid stressful situations may help control the number of attacks.

 During an attack: What should you do?

-- Run warm — but not hot — water over your fingers and toes.
+- Run warm — not hot — water over your fingers and toes

-If a stressful situation triggers an attack, you can help stop the attack by getting out of the stressful situation and relaxing.
-If you're trained in biofeedback, you can use this technique along with warming your hands or feet in water to help lessen the attack.
+If stress triggers an attack, get out of the stressful situation and relax.
+Practice a stress-reduction technique that works for you, and warm your hands or feet in water to help lessen the attack.

-- Natural product effectiveness checker results: Raynaud's syndrome.
+- Natural product effectiveness checker: Raynaud's syndrome.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Aug.
-9, 2011.
+28, 2014.

 You Are ...
 The Campaign for Mayo Clinic